 Candidates for honors must have and maintain cumulative averages of 3.00 and averages of 3.20 in the honors department and must fulfill such other requirements as may be established by the department with the approval of the Academic Progress Committee.
 Students who wish to do honors work in departments other than the major department must separately petition the Committee for permission to do so.
 Such students must have taken at least six courses, exclusive of Thesis, in the honors department, four of which must be at or above the sophomore (200) level.

-Honors in Women’s and Gender Studies
+Honors in Women’s, Gender and Sexuality Studies

 Requirements for Honors